ringo-framework/ringo/docs/source/start.rst

 configured route_name.
 This will overwrite the configured view and the application will use your custom view now for the route named 'home'.

-If you only want to extend the functionallity from the default you can do this too.
+If you only want to extend the functionality from the default you can do this too.
 No need to rewrite the default logic again in your custom view::

         from ringo.views.home import index_view as ringo_index_view